Team-Shocked-Pikachu-Face/Pathfinder-WebApp/README.md

 Pathfinder is a web application built with HTML5, CSS3 and JavaScript.
 The application utilizes Google API's and the Hiking Project Data API.

-Use the app to create a profile, search for hiking trails nearby, navigate to trails and get gear recommendations for your outdoor trek!
+Use the app to create a profile, search for hiking trails nearby, navigate to trails and get gear recommendations specifically tailored for you and your outdoor trek!

 # Instructions for use